-- 1. Applying quality cost approach in the public shareholding industrial companies in Jordan contributes to improve the competitive position of the company, reduce customer complaints and gain their confidence, reduce the rejected number of products, excessive use of machines, and lost time of labor and develop more advanced performance standards in the fields of production, design and consumer satisfaction. - 2.
+- 1. Applying quality cost approach in the public shareholding industrial companies in Jordan contributes to improve the competitive position of the company, reduce customer complaints and gain their confidence, reduce the rejected number of products, excessive use of machines, and lost time of labor and develop more advanced performance standards in the fields of production, design and consumer satisfaction - 2.
 Applying quality cost approach in the public shareholding industrial companies in Jordan contributes to improve the quality of the products and reduce the cost of production by reducing waste of materials and equipment, replacing the machines used, choosing the suppliers that achieve the quality required in the materials, reducing the time and resources in the production process, Reducing exhausts and repairs, reducing non-availability time, and reducing manufacturing errors. - 3.
 There is a desire among the public shareholding industrial companies in Jordan to apply the quality cost approach, but there are some determinants regarding the mechanisms of application.
-The results of the study showed that the most important determinants were as follow: - a) The applicable accounting and cost system does not meet the requirements of the quality cost approach. - b) Lack of information and data on quality costs. - c) The lack of clarity of the applied procedures and practical steps to apply this approach.

-- d) The management of industrial companies does not have deep knowledge about the importance of quality costs approach and its advantages. - 1.
+The results of the study showed that the most important determinants were as follow: - a) The applicable accounting and cost system does not meet the requirements of the quality cost approach. - b) Lack of information and data on quality costs. - c) The lack of clarity of the applied procedures and practical steps to apply this approach. - d) The management of industrial companies does not have deep knowledge about the importance of quality costs approach and its advantages. - 1.
 Increase interest in scientific research and cooperation with universities and research centers in the field of quality costs. - 2.
-Companies should pay attention to provide information about quality costs through reports. - 3.
-Focusing on preventive activities instead of quality inspection by improving the quality of operations and products, encouraging teamwork, good product design, intensive training for quality program workers and focusing on qualified examiners, which leads to reducing defects, improving competitive position and increasing profitability. - 4.
-Apply advanced technology because it improves quality, reduce cost and increase productivity. - 5.
+Companies should pay attention to provide information about quality costs through reports which the management can determine the relative importance of quality problems, follow-up and fix errors and take the correct procedures. - 3.
+Focusing on preventive activities instead of quality inspection by improving the quality of operations and products, encouraging teamwork, good product design, intensive training for quality program

+- workers and focusing on qualified examiners, which leads to reducing defects, improving competitive position and increasing profitability. - Apply advanced technology because it improves quality, reduce cost and increase productivity. - 5.
 Take advantage of the experiences of companies that apply the "Quality Costs Approach" and coordinate with them.